SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 # REST WebAPI

-Exposes objects as entities that can be retrieved using HTTP GET, modified using HTTP PUT, created using HTTP POST, and deleted using HTTP DELETE.
+The REST API exposes objects as entities that can be retrieved using HTTP GET, modified using HTTP PUT, created using HTTP POST, and deleted using HTTP DELETE.

 **Examples:**